FahadAminShovon/kubeTest/README.md

 EXPOSE 80
 ```

-***build and upload image***
+***Build and Upload image***

-run the command bellow to create an image and give it a tag with your docker hub username and your image name in this format
+Run the command bellow to create an image and give it a tag with your docker hub username and your image name in this format

 ***yourUserName/projectName:vX***